tragedy-labs/sprite/docs/_tutorials/7_select.md

 filename: 7_select.md
 ---

-Abstractions for `selectOne` and `selectFrom` exists on `DocumentModality`, and `GraphModality`.
+Abstractions for `selectOne` and `selectFrom` exists on `DocumentRepository`, and `GraphRepository`.
 You are welcome to write your own queries using the `SpriteDatabase.query` method as well.

 This tutorial will cover all three of these methods.